On March 1-3, 2011, the Association of Confessing Evangelical Lutheran Congregations

 Rev. Scott Porath, Immanuel, Eagle, NE, spoke on the unbiblical removal of pastors from their divine calls, while Rev. Clint Poppe, Good Shepherd, Lincoln, NE, outlined the errors associated with a misunderstanding of the Church’s mission.
 Forth Vice President of the Synod, Rev. Daniel Preus, Director of the Luther Academy, spoke to the Conference on the importance of maintaining purity of doctrine and called the correction of such impure doctrine a loving and Christian act.
-Rev. Rick Sawyer, Messiah, Vicksburg, MS, outlined the errors associated with contemporary worship, while Rev. Robert Wentzel, Trinity, Walton, NE, spoke on the Order of Creation.
+Rev. Rick Sawyer, Messiah, Vicksburg, MS, outlined the errors associated with contemporary worship, while Rev. John Wentzel, Trinity, Walton, NE, spoke on the Order of Creation.
 Additionally, Rev. Brent Kuhlman, Trinity, Murdock, NE, outlined the errors attendant with the practice of open Communion and unionism.
 At the Conference Banquet on Wednesday evening we heard from Rev. Jonathan Fisk, who spoke about the work of Philadelphia Lutheran Ministries and their efforts to restore a Confessional Lutheran presence to the city of Philadelphia.

 During the business meeting on Thursday, March 3, 2011, the ACELC was established as an informal association of LCMS congregations.
 Ten Congregations chose at that time to officially join the ACELC, with another ten deferring affiliation until they are able to report back to their respective congregations for a decision.
 The initial period of affiliation was extended to May, 1, 2011 in order to accommodate those congregations deferring action, and to allow other congregations the opportunity to join the ACELC during this initial period.
 Enrollment in the ACELC will remain open to all LCMS congregations wishing to work together with us to unite our Synod in doctrine and practice for the foreseeable future.